Configuring an Event Broker Service to use Client Certificate Authentication

 Screenshot showing the settings described in the surrounding text

-4. Click the + Client Username button.
+4. Click + Client Username.

 Screenshot showing the settings described in the surrounding text.